 - Patients that are not interested in challenges associated with Invisalign (wearing the aligners or losing the aligners).

 - Patients that are looking for truly invisible orthodontic treatment.

 Common questions on types of braces:

-The best type of braces for you is the one that matches your life style.
-Certain orthodontic treatment plan works better with Invisalign and lingual braces.
+The best type of braces for you is the type that matches your lifestyle.
+Certain orthodontic treatment plans work better with Invisalign and lingual braces.

 Metal braces, lingual braces and clear braces are the three choices.
 Invisalign or clear aligners are the alternative to braces.

 What is the most popular type of braces?

 Traditional braces are the most popular type of braces.
 Digital braces are slowly replacing this type of braces.

 Custom digital braces are the fastest option of braces.
 These braces have treatment plans in their archwires and the position of the brackets.

 Most brackets are made of stainless steel and nickel.